 Serve warm fluids such as soup to help loosen mucus.

-Use a cool-mist vaporizer to ease croup (dry, barking coughs).
+Use a cool-mist vaporizer to ease croup.
+Croup causes dry, barking coughs.

-Use cough medication for children age 6 or older only if advised by your child’s doctor.
+Use cough medicine for children age 6 or older only if advised by your child’s doctor.

 To help children stay healthy: